-Shutte.
-Ubuntu, an Ethic for a New South Africa, p.
+25 Shutte, Ubuntu, an Ethic for a New South Africa, p.
 60.

-Cohen and Prusak, In Good Company How Social Capital Makes Organisations Work, p.
-61 when individuals in a community abide by the rules that have been made through consultation rather than imposed from outisde.
+Cohen and Prusak In Good Company How Social Capital Makes Organisations Work, p.
+61.

+As Shutte states, "Discussion must continue until unanimity is achieved, a really common mind and heart.
+This is the only adequate sign that the truth of the matter has been discovered."
+In this respect, E Ostrom makes a relevant point with regard to organisations when he says that co-operative activity becomes more likely and successful when individuals in a community abide by the rules that have been made through consultation rather than imposed from outside.
 Dietlind Stolle notes that associations like these "contribute to the emergence of societal norms and generalised values."